-Applications are accepted from the Roma, Gypsy and Trav Community as long as the home location at the time of the application is identifiable.
-The Admissions Team do not red documentation to verify the status of the accommodation. --- --
+Applications are accepted from the Roma, Gy Community as long as the home location at the application is identifiable.
+The Admissions Teadocumentation to verify the status of the accordance. the time of the eam do not require -- ------------------------------------

 Religion or belief: Positive Schools are permitted to have a religious character and within their admissions arrangements can legally prioritise those who adhere to that faith for places in their school.
 Schools are required to have and publish a supplementary information form that families can submit if they wish to be considered under the religious admissions criteria of the school.
 Please provide details: The religious nature of the school does not prohibit applications from those who do not adhere to the relevant faith, and it is clearly articulated in the admissions arrangements the order of criteria for the allocation of places.
 Families who do not wish their children to attend a school with a religious character are at liberty to name other local schools that are identified as Community Schools.
 Should a place at a school with a religious character be the only reasonable option, families are permitted to withdraw their child from any activity that the family feels is of a religious character.